 The business structure of the label

-One aspect of starting a record label will involve structuring the business appropriately.
+One aspect of starting a independent record label will involve structuring the business appropriately.

 Here are a few options to consider: